Benefits Plans - Prescription Drug Plan

 Effective January 1, 2014, the U-M Prescription Drug Plan will cover a total of 5 prescriptions per lifetime per family of a select list of self-administered infertility medications.
 Other self-administered infertility medications are not limited to the 5 prescription lifetime family maximum.
 Most infertility medications are specialty medications and will be covered only when filled at U-M Health System Specialty Pharmacy Services, even if your doctor is not part of the U-M Health System.
 More information.

-- Beginning October 1, 2013 all specialty prescriptions for U-M Prescription Drug Plan members must be filled by the University of Michigan Specialty Pharmacy.
+- All specialty prescriptions for U-M Prescription Drug Plan members must be filled by the University of Michigan Specialty Pharmacy.

 Safe Medication Disposal